Esri/i3s-spec/README.md

 - [building scene layer](docs/1.6/buildingSceneLayer.md) (e.g. comprehensive building model including building components)

-The specification of the [indexed 3d scene layer (I3S)](./format/Indexed%203d%20Scene%20Layer%20Format%20Specification.md) and [scene layer package (\*.slpk)](./format/Indexed%203d%20Scene%20Layer%20Format%20Specification.md), as well as the specification for accessing I3S resources as [scene service REST](./service/SceneService.md) endpoints, are described in this standard as open formats.
+The specification of the [indexed 3D scene layer (I3S)](./format/Indexed%203d%20Scene%20Layer%20Format%20Specification.md) and [scene layer package (\*.slpk)](./format/Indexed%203d%20Scene%20Layer%20Format%20Specification.md), as well as the specification for accessing I3S resources as [scene service REST](./service/SceneService.md) endpoints, are described in this standard as open formats.

 ## Designed for Web, Mobile and Cloud

 The I3S format is designed from the ground up to be cloud, web and mobile friendly.
 It is based on JSON, REST and modern web standards and is easy to handle, efficiently parse and render by Web and Mobile Clients.
-The goal is to be able to stream large 3d datasets with high performance and scalability.
+The goal is to be able to stream large 3D datasets with high performance and scalability.

 ## Designed for 3D
 The I3S format is intrinsically designed to support 3D geospatial content, the requisite coordinate systems and height models in conjunction with a rich set of layer types.

 ## Open Standard

 For the purpose of encouraging community adoption and feedback, the I3S format is an open standard.
 By being an open standard, we further hope to ensure that adopting organizations have flexibility in accessing and visualizing their 3D data.
 The standard is licensed under the Creative Commons Attribution-NoDerivatives 4.0 International Public License.
 Implementers can use the standard in services, clients or processing tools without restrictions.
-Consult the [License](### License for Indexed 3D Scene Format and REST Endpoint Specification) section below for more information.
+Consult the [[License|i3s-spec#license-for-indexed-3d-scene-format-and-rest-endpoint-specification]] section below for more information.

 ## Where can I use...?